airbnb/interferon/README.md

 * added support for thresholds
 * fixed all the options being passed to the monitor api
 * flagging monitors as locked
+* runs the config file through ERB for sekrits

 Upload new gem versions to packagecloud in `instructure/internal`.